oat-sa/taohub-articles/forge/documentation-for-core-components/front-tools.md

     nvm install v6.2.1
     nvm alias default v6.2.1

 - The current SASS scripts used in TAO contains a bug, so we can’t use the libsass until it is fixed.
-You need then to have the sass tool available on your system:\
+You need then to have the sass tool available on your system:<br/>

 For Ubuntu/Debian user :

     sudo apt-get install rubygems